 A standard method of identifying the root cause of a performance regression is to manually comb through traces and search for common system attributes associated with that regression.
 With Correlations, Lightstep helps you find attributes correlated with latency and errors automatically.

-Lightstep Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency and error contribution, looking at service/operation pairs and tags.
-This analysis allows you to identify services, operations, and tags that are meaningfully associated with observed regressions.
+Lightstep Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency and error contribution, looking at service/operation pairs and attributes.
+This analysis allows you to identify services, operations, and attributes that are meaningfully associated with observed regressions.
 By surfacing statistical relationships between these system attributes, you can quickly generate and validate hypotheses during a root cause investigation.
 You can learn more about correlations here

 For example, in the image below you can see that the